Andrejkf/solution_behavioral_cloning_p3t1/report.md

 <br/> ![alt text][image6]

 #### Data preprocessing (Part 2)
-Here custom funtions and steps applied to image before
+Here custom funtions and steps applied to image before feeding the model is explained.

+Images were loaded in RGB color space (function read_image() in line 327) and